rubenwardy/minetest_modding_book/_en/map/environment.md

 local grow_speed = 1 + #pos_list
 ```

-The above code doesn't quite do what we want, as it checks based on area, whereas
+The above code finds the number of nodes in a *cuboid volume*.
+This is different
-`find_node_near` checks based on range.
-In order to fix this, we will,
+to `find_node_near`, which uses the distance to the position (ie: a *sphere*).
+In
-unfortunately, need to manually check the range ourselves.
+order to fix this, we will need to manually check the range ourselves:

 ```lua
 local pos1       = vector.subtract(pos, { x = 5, y = 5, z = 5 })